-As an integral part of the investment policy, CCCERA has an internally developed portfolio construction methodology, known as the Functionally Focused Portfolio (FFP), to assign portfolio allocations according to strategic priorities as defined by the Board.
-The FFP was approved by the Board in September 2016 to be rolled out in phases over approximately three years.
-The FFP consists of three sub-portfolios, Liquidity, Growth, and Risk Diversifying, and is designed to allocate a higher percentage of assets into the short-term, highly liquid fixed income instruments that will be used to accomplish CCCERA's primary function, paying for 3-4 years of pension benefits.
+September 2016 was rolled out in phases over approximately three years.
+The FFP consists of three sub-portfolios, Liquidity, Growth, and Risk Diversifying, and is designed to allocate a higher percentage of assets into the short-term, highly liquid fixed income instruments that will be used to accomplish CCCERA's primary function, paying for 3 to 4 years of pension benefits.
 CCCERA will continue to allocate the bulk of the remaining assets into a globally diversified growth sub-portfolio of stocks, real estate, and alternative asset strategies and the remaining into risk diversified investments.

-The Liquidity portfolio was implemented in October 2016 and is invested with three fixed income managers all of whom pursue a high credit quality, low duration investment approach designed to produce monthly cash flows that fund the benefit payments.
-The Growth portfolio was implemented in July 2017 with the selection of a private markets advisor and is designed to take advantage of capital appreciation and income opportunities globally.
-To achieve this, the Growth portfolio includes a variety of assets, from stocks and growth oriented bonds, to private equity, real estate, and private credit.
+The Liquidity Portfolio was implemented in October 2016 and is invested with three fixed income managers all of whom pursue a high credit quality, low duration investment approach designed to produce monthly cash flows that fund the benefit payments.
+The Growth Portfolio repositioning began in July 2017 with the selection of a private markets advisor and is designed to take advantage of capital appreciation and income opportunities globally.
+To achieve this, the Growth Portfolio includes a variety of assets, from stocks and growth oriented bonds, to private equity, real estate, private credit.
 The risk diversifying phase was implemented in June 2018 to hold assets that are expected to diversify the growth's sub-portfolio volatility while offering moderate growth.